SHC-ASTRA/basestation-game/README.md

 # basestation-game
-Control system of the rover in the godot game engine
+ASTRA rover control system in the godot game engine